The Guidelines for the 3+3 Program

 - Students must decide to participate in the 3+3 Program before they begin their third year of undergraduate study.
 If a student decides at some point to pursue only the undergraduate portion of the 3+3 program, all regular undergraduate program and course requirements will apply.

 - Students in the 3+3 Program who complete all necessary requirements will earn a bachelor’s degree following completion of their fourth year of study (first year of law school).

 - Undergraduate tuition and fees will be charged through the first three years; law school tuition and fees will be charged when students enter into the law school in year four.
 Undergraduate scholarships and grant aid will continue during the fourth year to be consistent with the Northeastern Promise, guaranteeing aid through eight semesters of study.

 - Students in the 3+3 Program are eligible for School of Law scholarship awards during their fifth and sixth years.
 These awards will include, at a minimum, the Double Husky Scholarship, which is a 25% tuition merit scholarship, or any other law school scholarship for which students qualify.
 Participants eligible for federal aid will be awarded aid as undergraduate students for the first three years; federal loans will be based on undergraduate limits and Pell Grant and state scholarships will be available to those who qualify.
 Beginning in the fourth year, loan limits will reflect graduate student status.

 (1) Participation is currently by invitation only.

-(2) To move into the law school portion of the 3+3 program, students must meet CSSH or CAMD undergraduate requirements and earn a minimum cumulative 3.5 GPA.
-The LSAT is waived for students meeting the GPA requirement.
-Students who do not meet the GPA requirement will be required to take the LSAT and will be considered for admission to the law program on a case-by-case basis by the School of Law.
+(2) In order to move into the 3+3 program from undergraduate student to law student, students must meet CSSH or CAMD undergraduate requirements and earn a minimum 3.5 GPA.
+Students must also score at least 161 on the LSAT.
+Students who do not meet the LSAT and GPA requirements may still be considered for admission to the law program on a case-by-case basis at the discretion of the School of Law.